freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-question-c.md

 ---
-id: 64a55a6102815a7d323aab8b
+id: 64a5551d02815a7d323aab8a
-title: Inspecting HTML and CSS Question D
+title: The Box Model Question C
 challengeType: 15
-dashedName: inspecting-html-and-css-question-d
+dashedName: the-box-model-question-c
 ---
 # --description--